 Tyndale sells both EH and non-EH rated boots.
 All safety-toe boots that Tyndale sells meet the requirements of ASTM F2413, the specification for performance requirements for protective footwear.
-ASTM 2413 requires protective footwear to meet impact and compression-resistance tests, but an EH rating is not necessary for compliance to the standard.
+ASTM 2413 requires protective footwear to meet impact and compression-resistance tests, but an EH rating is not necessary for compliance with the standard.
 Because many utility companies require boots to be EH rated in addition to compliant with ASTM 2413, it is important to carefully read the product descriptions that accompany each item in your catalog.

 A steel shank is a metal plate in the sole of a boot that makes it more comfortable for a worker to stand for a long time on a narrow peg.
-It provides extra support for the foot, and is beneficial when climbing utility poles.
+It provides extra support for the foot and is beneficial when climbing utility poles.

 A composite shank is a non-metal plate in the sole of the boot, serving the same function as a steel shank.

 Boot height is measured as the height that the boot goes up the wearer's leg.
 Most utility work requires a minimum boot height of 6".
 Tyndale sells boots with 6”, 8”, 10”, and 12” heights.